ttscoff/fish_files/README.md

 - `bunches`: Edit Bunches in Sublime
 - `c`: n/a
 - `calc`: CLI calculator
-- `cat`: Use bat instead of cat unless it\'s a Markdown file, then use mdless
+- `cat`: Use bat instead of cat unless it's a Markdown file, then use mdless
-- `cbp`: n/a
+- `cbp`: ClipBoard Preview
 - `cd_fuzz`: n/a
 - `cdb`: Open broot with folders only
 - `cdd`: Choose cd dir from menu (fzf)